pratikkumar15/labpage/content/_index.md

   - block: hero
     content:
       title: |
-        <p style="font-size: 2.0rem; font-weight: bold;"> Imaging tools for biology </p>
+        <p style="font-size: 2.0rem; font-weight: bold;"> Chemical tools for biology </p>
       image:
         filename: 'welcome.jpg'
         alt_text: "NIR dye in a flask"
       text: |
         <br>
-        We combine dye chemistry and click chemistry with genetic labeling strategies or optics to build tools for imaging and manipulating biology.
-We collaborate widely to generate tools for solving different biological problems.
+        We combine dye chemistry, click chemistry, and labeling strategies to build tools for imaging and manipulating biology.
+We collaborate widely for probing distinct biological problems.
         <p></p><p></p>We are currently hiring at all levels.
 Work in our lab integrates chemistry (organic synthesis, optical chemistry), spectroscopy, biomolecular labeling, and imaging.
 We put a strong emphasis on honing career-development skills.
 #    design:
 #        background: